tidy-finance/website/docs/index.md

 * @Regenstein2018 provides an excellent introduction and discussion of different tools for standard applications in finance (e.g., how to compute returns and sample standard deviations of a time series of stock returns).
 Our book, in contrast, has a clear focus on applications of state-of-the-art for academic research in finance.
 We thus fill a niche that allows aspiring researchers or instructors to rely on a well-designed code base.
 * @Coqueret2020 constitutes a great compendium to our book with respect to applications related to return prediction and portfolio formation.
 The book primarily targets practitioners and has a hands-on focus.
 Our book, in contrast, relies on the typical databases used in financial research and focuses on the preparation of such datasets for academic applications.
 In addition, our chapter on machine learning focuses on factor selection instead of return prediction.

-Although we emphasizes the importance of reproducible workflow principles, we do not provide introductions to some of the core tools that we relied on to create and maintain this book:
+Although we emphasize the importance of reproducible workflow principles, we do not provide introductions to some of the core tools that we relied on to create and maintain this book:

 * Version control systems such as [Git](https://git-scm.com/) are vital in managing any programming project.
 Originally designed to organize the collaboration of software developers, even solo data analysts will benefit from adopting version control.
 Git also makes it simple to publicly share code and allow others to reproduce your findings.
-We refer to @Bryan2022 for a gentle introduction into the (sometimes painful) life with Git.
+We refer to @Bryan2022 for a gentle introduction into the (sometimes painful) life with Git. \index{Github}
 * Good communication of results is a key ingredient to reproducible and transparent research.
 To compile this book, we heavily draw on a suite of fantastic open source tools.
 First, @ggplot2 provides a highly customizable, yet easy to use system for creating data visualizations. @Wickham2016 provides an intuitive introduction into creating graphics using this approach.
 Second, in our daily work and to compile this book, we used the markdown-based authoring framework described in @XieAllaireGrolemund2018 and @XieDervieuxRiederer2020.
 Markdown documents are fully reproducible and support dozens of static and dynamic output formats.
 Lastly, @Xie2016 tremendously facilitates authoring markdown-based books.
 We do not provide introductions to these tools, as the resources above already provide easily accessible tutorials.
 * Good writing is also important for the presentation of findings.
 We neither claim to be experts in this domain, nor do we try to sound particularly academic.
 On the contrary, we deliberately use a more colloquial language to describe all the methods and results presented in this book in order to allow our readers to relate more easily to the mainly technical content.
 For those who desire more guidance with respect to proper academic writing for financial economics, we recommend @Kiesling2003, @Cochrane2005, and @Jacobsen2014 who all provide essential tips (condensed to a few pages).